lycheeverse/lychee/README.md

       --exclude-file <EXCLUDE_FILE>
           Deprecated; use `--exclude-path` instead

+      --exclude-link-local
+          Exclude link-local IP address range from checking

+      --exclude-loopback
+          Exclude loopback IP address range and localhost from checking

       --exclude-path <EXCLUDE_PATH>
           Exclude paths from getting checked.
 The values are treated as regular expressions

-  -E, --exclude-all-private
-          Exclude all private IPs from checking.
-          Equivalent to `--exclude-private --exclude-link-local --exclude-loopback`

       --exclude-private
           Exclude private IP address ranges from checking

-      --exclude-link-local
-          Exclude link-local IP address range from checking

-      --exclude-loopback
-          Exclude loopback IP address range and localhost from checking

-      --include-mail
-          Also check email addresses

-      --remap <REMAP>
-          Remap URI matching pattern to different URI
+      --extensions <EXTENSIONS>
+          Test the specified file extensions for URIs when checking files locally.

+          Multiple extensions can be separated by commas.
+Note that if you want to check filetypes, which have multiple extensions, e.g. HTML files with both .html and .htm extensions, you need to specify both extensions explicitly.

+          [default: md,mkd,mdx,mdown,mdwn,mkdn,mkdown,markdown,html,htm,txt]

+  -f, --format <FORMAT>
+          Output format of final status report

+          [default: compact]
+          [possible values: compact, detailed, json, markdown, raw]

       --fallback-extensions <FALLBACK_EXTENSIONS>
           When checking locally, attempts to locate missing files by trying the given